 We believe strong performance by our executive officers is essential to long-term growth in shareholder value and to delivering superior service to our customers.
-We seek to accomplish this by making the majority of our NEO's pay "at risk," meaning we tie much of our NEOs' target compensation to our financial and operational performance.
-In order to be earned, a substantial portion of our executives' compensation requires that we achieve successful results over one- and three-year performance periods.
+We seek to accomplish strong performance by making the majority of our NEO's pay "at risk," meaning we tie the majority of our NEOs' compensation to our financial and operational performance.
+In order for this "at risk" compensation to be earned, our company must achieve successful results over one- and three-year performance periods.
 As an executive's level of responsibility increases, so does the percentage of total compensation at risk, which we believe aligns the interests of our executives who have the highest level of decision-making authority with the interests of our shareholders.
-In "Our 2015 NEO Compensation Design" below, we have included a chart to help illustrate the degree to which our NEOs' compensation is performance-based and thus "at risk."
+In "Our 2017 NEO Compensation Design and Metrics" below, we have included a chart to help illustrate the degree to which our NEOs' compensation is performance-based and thus "at risk."